martinmeinke/recitube_chrome_ai/README.md

 This is another issue that is not easily solvable with the current approach.
 Maybe easier solutions could be to either scan the video description / comment section for a list of ingredients, or get extra fancy and try to extract the ingredients via image-to-text models.
 The sky is the limit of course.

+### How to use
+1. Clone the repo
+2. In chrome, go to Settings > Extensions, and enable "Developer mode".
+Then click on "Load unpacked" and select the root folder of the cloned repo.
+3. In chrome, go to youtube.com, pull up the video of a recipe you want to cook, and click on the Recitube icon (chef hat) in the toolbar.

 ## License